privly/privly.github.io/pages/develop.md

 Selenium Webdriver is an excellent testing framework for programmatically controlling user actions in a web browser.
-If you do any serious web development, you should become well aquatinted with Selenium for running scripts (specs) that describe the expected behavior of tests.
+If you do any serious web development, you should become well acquainted with Selenium for running scripts (specs) that describe the expected behavior of tests.

 **Specs: Ruby Unit Tests and Capybara**